Safe calling window for a contact

 Start Time Calculation

-To determine when a contact becomes eligible for calling, the system identifies the lowest UTC offset among the contact’s phone numbers.
-This ensures that no contact mode is dialed before its locally permitted calling time.
+To determine when a contact becomes eligible for calling, the Campaign Manager identifies the lowest UTC offset among the contact’s phone numbers.
+This ensures that no contact mode is dialed before permitted calling window in its local time zone.

-For example, if a contact has 3 contact modes in different timezones are:
+For example, if a contact has 3 contact modes in different timezones as follows:

 Therefore, this contact becomes eligible for calling only after 11:00 AM Central Time.